On Bianchi type VI$_0$ spacetimes with orthogonal perfect fluid matter: Introduction

 Here the $x^j$ are the dual basis of the basis $e_i$ of the Lie algebra $\goth{g}$ of $G$.
 Moreover, we require that the functions $a_{ij}(t)$ are smooth and form a positive definite matrix $a(t)$ for every $t \in I$. \end{defn}

-\begin{rmk} It is important to note that there are no locally rotationally symmetric (LRS) Bianchi~VI$_0$ spacetimes.
-The LRS Bianchi spacetimes form a special subclass of the Bianchi spacetimes possessing a small degree of isotropy, see Section 1.2.2 of \cite{WEDyn}.
-A necessary condition for a Bianchi spacetime to be LRS is that at least two $n_i$, $i=1,2,3$ in the table above are equal, which cannot happen for type VI$_0$ due to the occuring signs.
-However, for Bianchi~VI$_0$ spacetimes there is the special subclass $n_j^j =0$; which forms an important object in our analysis; we encounter it as the shear invariant set in Section \ref{sec:ga}. \end{rmk}
+\begin{rmk} It is important to note that there are no locally rotationally symmetric (LRS) Bianchi~$\vio$ solutions.
+The LRS Bianchi solutions form a special subclass of the Bianchi solutions possessing a small degree of isotropy, see Section 1.2.2 of \cite{DynSysCosmology}.
+A necessary condition for a Bianchi spacetime to be LRS is that at least two $n_i$, $i=1,2,3$, in the table above are equal, which cannot happen for type~VI$_0$ due to the occuring signs.
+However, for Bianchi~VI$_0$ solutions there is the special subclass $n_j^j =0$, which forms an important object in our analysis; we encounter it as the shear invariant set in Section \ref{sec:ga}. \end{rmk}

-Now with the metric in this form, we may write the stress-energy tensor for orthogonal perfect fluid matter as
+Now, with the metric in this form, we may write the stress-energy tensor for orthogonal perfect fluid matter as

-Here the variable $\rho = \rho(t)$ is known as the \emph{energy density} and is related to the \emph{pressure} $p$ by $p = (\gamma -1) \rho$; in particular we demand a linear equation of state.
-The parameter $\gamma$ specifies the type of fluid under consideration, e.g. $\gamma = 1$ corresponds to dust and $\gamma = 4/3$ to a radiation fluid.
+Here the variable $\rho = \rho(t)$ is known as the \emph{energy density} and is related to the \emph{pressure} $p$ by $p = (\gamma -1) \rho$; in particular, we demand a linear equation of state.
+The parameter $\gamma$ specifies the type~of fluid under consideration, e.g. $\gamma = 1$ corresponds to dust and $\gamma = 4/3$ to a radiation fluid.

 \begin{rmk} In this article we restrict ourselves to the range $\gamma \in (\tfrac{2}{3},2)$; in these cases both the strong and dominant energy conditions are satisfied as long as $\rho > 0$.
-This is also true for $\gamma = 2$, known as the stiff fluid case, but for Bianchi~VI$_0$ this case has been well studied already, see Section 7 of \cite{RinAtt} for results in the dynamical systems approach, and Example 22 of \cite{RinKGe} for results regarding the Klein-Gordon equation.
-The vacuum case, when $\rho = 0$, has been studied extensively as well, see \cite{HRFut} and Section 23.2 of \cite{RinCau} for results in the dynamical systems approach, and Example 24 of \cite{RinKGe} for results regarding the Klein-Gordon equation.
+This is also true for $\gamma = 2$, known as the stiff fluid case, but for Bianchi~VI$_0$ this case has been well studied already, see Section 7 of \cite{RingstromBianchiIX} for results in the dynamical systems approach, and Example 22 of \cite{RingstromKleinGordon} for results regarding the Klein-Gordon equation.
+The vacuum case, when $\rho = 0$, has been studied extensively as well, see \cite{HeinzleRingstromFuture} and Section 23.2 of \cite{RingstromCauchy} for results in the dynamical systems approach, and Example 24 of \cite{RingstromKleinGordon} for results regarding the Klein-Gordon equation.
 We consider the vacuum case briefly in Section \ref{sec:bd}, as it appears naturally in the analysis. \end{rmk}